tweag/nickel-union-contracts-paper/reviews-dls/revision-plan.md

   out of its scope).
 This is not the case once one adds union and intersection contracts.

-That being said, it is unfortunate that we mention the let-floating optimization of Figure 5 in Section 4 (L630) as an example of an optimization invalidated by union and intersection contracts as it is indeed already invalid in a strict language with plain contracts.

 **revision plan**

 ### Custom contracts